God is an infinite being who likes to create.

 With prayerful curiosity we might just conclude there is a sense of play, joy, and delight in God’s crafting and sustaining of our world.

-Why hide delicately clothes flowers in a mountain meadow?
+Why hide delicately clothed flowers in a mountain meadow?
 Why do little birds chirping and singing bring us a sense of delight?
 Is it necessary for the roaring river carving canyons and cascading off cliffs to inspire in us a sense of majesty?

 Or the sun, joining a chorus of planets, quietly dancing through our solar system offering latent lessons on the cycle of life and death?